 The Miners’ Transfer Scheme of 1964 brought Durham miners to Chatterley Whitfield.
 We see it in operation as the Mining Museum, and hear miners from Victoria Colliery talking of pit life in the 1960s.

-The Golden Torch is brought to lfeo again with Legendary Lonnie – with pictures of the regular groups that played there in the 1960s – and after scenes and comments from the early 1970s, we have a brief review of Tunstall in 1910.
+There is a special feature on the Golden Torch night club - converted from an old cinema by architect Roy Vickerman, who takes us through the whole process to the grand opening and its lifespan through to being destroyed by fire.
+The Golden Torch is brought to life again with Legendary Lonnie – with pictures of the regular groups that played there in the 1960s – and after scenes and comments from the early 1970s, we have a brief review of Tunstall in 1910.

 The collection ends with a documentary film record of the research into and dedication of Tunstall's new War Memorial.